gkhapli/HttpRequestAnalyser/README.md

 **99th Percentile (ms)** - The 99th Percentile value is calculated for each specific endpoint.
 The Execution time values are considered for the calculation.
 We are using the nearest-rank method for calculation of the Percentile value.

+Note:
+**Execution Time (ms)** :- This time is the difference between the start and the end time of each request.
+Below link is referred for the Calculation of Percentile Values.
 - [Percentile] (https://en.wikipedia.org/wiki/Percentile)